simul/simul.github.io/legal/igula.md

 8. Support
 ----------

 Simul does not have any support obligations with respect to the Licensed Product under this Agreement.
-Support resources may be obtained at https://simul.co/support.
+Support resources may be obtained at contact@simul.co.

 9. Feedback and Contributions
 -----------------------------